-Eric Jackson--the host for the past thirty years of "Jazz on Boston’s WGBH"--had a wise father.
+Eric Jackson—the host for the past 30 years of the Eric in the Evening jazz program on Boston’s WGBH radio—had a wise father.
 For his father once said: “If the music of Duke Ellington isn’t in your home, then something is surely missing.”

 I couldn’t agree more.

 Edward Kennedy “Duke” Ellington (1899-1974) was a man of many talents: composer, songwriter, bandleader, pianist, civil rights pioneer, raconteur, master flirt, and religious sage (“Every man prays in his own language—and there is no language that God does not understand”).

 Ellington’s music—over two thousand pieces composed between 1927 and 1974—is as deep as the ocean.
 You name it, Duke wrote it: luxurious love songs; jack-hammer dance tracks; symphonies; music for film, theater, ballet; sacred music intended for church worship.
 A listener can devote his or her life to exploring Ellington’s music and still not touch bottom.